logicalclocks/logicalclocks.github.io/docs/setup_installation/common/backup.md

   </figure>
 </p>

-A new cluster will be created and set in the state your cluster was at the time of the backup.
+A new cluster will be created and set in the state your cluster was in at the time of the backup.

 !!!
 Note
     Restoring a backup does not recreate the workers for this cluster.
 You need to [add the workers](./adding_removing_workers.md) back once the cluster is created.